jorgeacunam/Ambulance-allocation-optimization-models-for-the-ED-overcrowding-instances/README.md

 4) 100 ambulance emergencies and 20 EDs.
 5) 150 ambulance emergencies and 20 EDs.
 6) 200 ambulance emergencies and 30 EDs.

+Feel free to contact me if you have any question about implementation.